 Generally, when you apply for a credit card you put an inquiry on your consumer report.
 When other lenders see these, they won’t approve you for more credit since they have no idea how much other new credit you have recently obtain.
 So they’ll only approve you if you have fewer than two inquiries on your report within the most recent six months.
 Anymore will get you refused.

-With unsecured business financing, you work with a lender who focuses on securing business credit cards.
+With our Credit Line Hybrid, you work with a lender who focuses on securing business credit cards.
 This is a very rare, very little know about program that few lending sources offer.
-They can commonly get you three to five times the approvals that you can get on your own.
+They can commonly get you more approvals than you can get on your own.

 You can get approval using a guarantor and you can even use various guarantors to get even more money.
 There are even other cards you can get using this very same program but these cards only report to the consumer reporting agencies, not the business reporting agencies.
 They are consumer credit cards as opposed to business credit cards.

 They deliver similar benefits which include 0% intro APRs but they’re much easier to qualify for.

 You can get approval with a 650 score and seven inquiries (or fewer) in the last six months and you can have a bankruptcy on your credit and other negative items.

 With all preceding cards, you should have good consumer credit to get approval but what if your personal credit isn’t good, and you do not have a guarantor?
 This is the time when building company credit makes a ton of sense even though you have good personal credit, building your corporate credit helps you get even more money, and in the absence of a personal guarantee.

 Building business credit is another means of how to get business credit cards.

 Company credit is credit in a company name, associated with the company’s EIN number.
 You can get three types of corporate credit cards.